coreylane/slackrock/README.md

     modelId=modelId,
     messages=messages,
     system=[
-        {"text": "Respond like a pirate."}
+        {"text": "Respond in character as a pirate."}
     ],
 )
 ```